-Under TCJA, Meals is now only 50% deductible; Entertainment expenses is no longer deductible.
+Under TCJA, Meals is now only 50% deductible; Entertainment expenses are no longer deductible.

-Prior to Dec 31, 2017 Meals and Entertainment where typically deductible under the 50% rule with an exception under De-minimus Employee Fringe benefit rule, which allowed for 100% deduction for Meals and Entertainment that were directly used to the benefit of the Employee, such as: company picnics, corporate Christmas parties, warrior’s suite, etc.
+Prior to Dec 31, 2017 Meals and Entertainment were typically deductible under the 50% rule with an exception under the De-minimus Employee Fringe benefit rule, which allowed for a 100% deduction for Meals and Entertainment that were directly used to the benefit of the Employee, such as company picnics, corporate Christmas parties, warrior’s suite, etc.

 Harvey Weinstein Tax

 Deduction will be disallowed for Legal Fees related to settlements of sexual harassment or sexual abuse if there is a nondisclosure agreement in place.